Beyond the Lens: Public Affairs Role in Readiness and Deterrence

 |0

-This work, Beyond the Lens: Public Affairs Role in Readiness and Deterrence [Image 3 of 3], by SrA Nicholas Paczkowski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Beyond the Lens: Public Affairs Role in Readiness and Deterrence, by SSgt Gabrielle Spalding, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.